 To register as a sewer tapper and builder in Union County, Ohio, you file a $5,000 surety bond with your county registration.
-Because 3% of $5,000 is below our floor, the premium is our $275 minimum — flat, the same for everyone, no credit check.
+Our carrier's rate book sets the premium for this specific bond at $100 flat — the same for everyone, and the application collects no credit information.

 County registration bonds are the simplest thing in surety.
 Here is the entire process: